connexcs/docs/docs/routing-strategy.md

    ![alt text][routing-strategy6]

-!!! warning "Configuring Strategy in a Customer Rate Card"
+!!! warning "Default behavior with conflicting Strategies"
     You can set a Customer Rate Card to default to LCR, Random, Round Robin, and Reverse LCR.
-However, conflicting parameters set in a Routing Strategy will override the Customer Rate Card setting.
+However, parameters set in a Routing Strategy will override the Customer Rate Card setting if they conflict.

 ## Blocking Calls